RNCHEN/ToeflRush/writing and is tofel.md

 these young ladies brought up gentility showed elegance in their behavior.

-Being bombarded with large amount of information, people need to spend extra energy to filter through the news and capture the important information.
+AA Being bombarded with large amount of information, people need to spend extra energy to filter through the news and capture the important information.

 being distracted by the various types of news reported